Are Tooth Gems Safe for Your Teeth?

 - Placement: Is the location low-stress (not biting edges) and free of cracks or existing restorations?

-- Exit Plan: Do they offer professional removal and polish when you’re ready?
+- Exit plan: Do they offer professional removal and polish when you are ready?

 Want pro-level longevity tips instead of DIY hacks?
-See our Longevity & Maintenance Guide.
+See our Tooth Gem Longevity Guide.

-- Active cavities, untreated gum disease, or cracked teeth—fix these first.
+- Active cavities, untreated gum disease, or cracked teeth — these should be treated first.

-- New orthodontic attachments or recent whitening (wait for sensitivity to subside).
+- New orthodontic attachments or very recent whitening (wait for sensitivity to settle).

 - High-contact sports without a mouthguard.

-- Any provider who can’t name their adhesive system or offers to use “super glue.”
+- Any provider who cannot name their adhesive system or offers to use “super glue” or nail glue.

-Dental professionals are generally cautious about unregulated adhesives and DIY removal—not about the concept of tooth gems themselves.
-The consensus: use dental-intended materials, follow proper bonding steps, and rely on professional removal.
+Dental professionals are generally cautious about unregulated adhesives and DIY removal — not about the concept of tooth gems themselves.
+The consensus: use dental-intended materials, follow proper bonding steps, keep hygiene strong around the gem, and rely on professional removal when you are done.

 Want the enamel-safe routine and post-care steps?